Home » IBPS PO » How to Start Preparing for IBPS...

 Prepare for Descriptive (Mains) and Interview

 Many aspirants tend to overlook the Descriptive Paper and Interview preparation until the IBPS PO Mains exam is over, which can limit their performance later.
-However, with the IBPS PO Mains 2025 scheduled for 12 October 2025, starting early can give you a significant advantage.
 Make it a habit to practice at least one essay or letter every week to build writing fluency and structure.
 Focus on topics related to current affairs, banking reforms, financial inclusion, and the Indian economy.
 This not only sharpens your descriptive skills but also prepares you for interview discussions.
 Early preparation ensures you’re confident, well-informed, and ready for all stages of the selection process.

 Make a Habit for the Regular Newspaper